 DR. EDGARDO LUMBERA MANGUIAT, honoris causa Founder/ Conductor, The U.P.
 Singing Ambassadors (UPSA)

-Choral clinician, composer and musical director, Dr. Edgardo Lumbera Manguiat is the founder of the University of the Philippines Singing Ambassadors (UPSA).
+Choral clinician, composer, song arranger, and musical director, Dr. Edgardo Lumbera Manguiat is the founder of the University of the Philippines Singing Ambassadors (UPSA).
 He is the winner of the Dirigentenpreis(Conductor’s Award) at the 2nd Johannes Brahms International Choir Competition in Germany, and the Special Prize for Excellent Conducting Performance at the 25th Bela Bartok International Choral Competition in Debrecen, Hungary.
 Last 2018, he was also named the Best Conductor in the 2nd Andrea del Verrocchio International Choral Festival in Florence, Italy.

 Ed studied both at the U.P.
 College of Music and the UST Conservatory of Music under music pedagogues like National Artists Andrea Veneracion and Francisco Feliciano, Rey Paguio, Elmo Makil, Fides Cuyugan-Asensio, Chino Toledo, and Raul Sunico, among others.